romainmarcoux/romainmarcoux/README.md

 # [EN] Infos

-On GitHub, I maintain an [aggregation](https://github.com/romainmarcoux/malicious-ip) of lists of malicious IP addresses that you can integrate into your systems (firewalls, web servers, WAF, proxy...).
+On GitHub, I maintain aggregations of malicious elements that you can integrate into your systems (firewalls, web servers, WAF, proxy...):
+- [malicious-ip](https://github.com/romainmarcoux/malicious-ip) : aggregation of malicious IP addresses to be blocked at entry in the WAN > LAN direction (scanners, bruteforce, etc.)
+- [malicious-domains](https://github.com/romainmarcoux/malicious-domains) : aggregation of malicious domains (phishing / phishing, malware, etc.) to be blocked at output in the LAN > WAN direction (on FortiGate firewalls, can be implemented in DNS Filter profiles)
+- [malicious-hash](https://github.com/romainmarcoux/malicious-hash) : aggregation of hashes of malicious files (on FortiGate firewalls, can be implemented in AntiVirus profiles)

 I offer my expertise in cybersecurity as a __freelancer__ to **end customers** and as a **subcontractor** to partners lacking resources or expertise.